genos-ai/research_papers/ai_threats_and_opportunities_v3.md

 Research into alignment techniques, fail-safe mechanisms, and value-learning algorithms is expanding.
 These efforts could ensure that future AGI systems remain beneficial and controllable.

 **Threats:**
 Misaligned AGI could act contrary to human interests, leading to potentially catastrophic consequences.
-If an AGI’s objectives are not properly aligned, it might pursue goals that are harmful to humanity.
+If an AGI's objectives are not properly aligned, it might pursue goals that are harmful to humanity.

 **Real-World Examples:**
 - **Research Initiatives:** Organizations like the Future of Humanity Institute and OpenAI are investing heavily in AGI safety research.
 - **Public Warnings:** Prominent figures in technology and science have cautioned that an unaligned AGI could pose existential risks.

----

 ### Existential Risks & Catastrophic Misuse
 **Description:**